SGSVertigo/vertigo-instructions/vertigo_blog.md

-On October 12th a small team of pupils presented their Vertigo work to date to delegates at the annual conference.
+On October 12th a small cohort of pupils presented their Vertigo work to date to delegates at the annual conference.
 A daunting prospect, explaining some pretty tricky science to an audience of over two hundred, at one of the most prestigious universities in the world.
 Still, IRIS projects help students engage in science but also help develop the softer skills needed to be exceptional scientists and engineers of the future- communication is key.

 To spice things up a little, the pupils rushed off to Thorpe Park the weekend before and took some data on rides therein.
 Here are some results.